 Terrence Collins

-An internationally distinguished professor at Carnegie Mellon University's Institute for Green Science, Dr. Terrence Collins is being acknowledged for his pioneering "green chemistry" and for training future generations of scientists.
+An internationally distinguished professor at Carnegie Mellon University’s Institute for Green Science, Dr. Terrence Collins received the 16th Heinz Award with Special Focus on Global Change for his pioneering “green chemistry” and for training future generations of scientists.

 Dr. Collins was the first educator in the United States to teach green chemistry classes starting in the early 1990s.
 Today, he is considered one of the world’s most distinguished university professors in the field of green chemistry.
 According to Dr. Collins, chemistry is central to all aspects of our lives.
 It is critical that today’s students – tomorrow’s leaders – receive an education that enables them to develop a more sustainable world.
 Furthermore, it is important that chemistry students bring their unique perspectives to designing safer chemicals and developing chemicals from renewable resources.